 APS established the program in 2006 to build awareness about progressive teams of health professionals who address critical, sometimes unmet, needs in pain management within their communities.

-"I am so proud of our wonderful multidisciplinary clinical and research team and the achievements we have accomplished in a field that is still emerging in pediatric care," commented Dr. Lonnie Zeltzer, director of the Pediatric Pain Program at Mattel Children's Hospital UCLA.
+"I am so proud of our wonderful multidisciplinary clinical and research team and the achievements we have accomplished in a field that is still emerging in pediatric care," commented Dr. Lonnie Zeltzer, director of the Pediatric Pain Program at UCLA Mattel Children's Hospital.

 Some notable highlights of UCLA's Pediatric Pain Program include: